wangyu09/exkaldi/README.md

 `.concat(others,axis=1)`
 return a KaldiDict object.
 If any member has a dtype of float, the result will be float type, or it will be int type.
 It only returns the concat results whose utterance IDs appeared in all members.
+If axis is 1 and some utterance only has 1 dimension or 1 frame, it will be concat to all frames of others.

 `.splice(left,right=None)`
 return a KaldiDict object.
 Splice front-behind frames. if right is None, we define right = left.

-`.select(left,dims,reserve=False)`
+This result is kind of different from KaidiArk().splice() function.

+`.select(left,dims,retain=False)`
 return KaldiDict object(s): select data according to dims. < dims > should be an int or string like "1,5-20".
-If reserve ==  True, return both selected data and non-selected data, or return only selected data.
+If retain ==  True, return both selected data and non-selected data, or return only selected data.

 `.subset(nHead=0,chunks=1,uttList=None)`
 if nhead > 0, return a KaldiArk object which only has start-n utterances.